Undline/UndChain/M3L_GSS.md

 ---

-### **Omni-Interface Adaptation**
+### **Omni-Interface System**

-The **Omni-Interface Adaptation** system redefines how users interact with digital environments by enabling a **fluid, adaptive experience across multiple devices and input types**.
+The **Omni-Interface System** system redefines how users interact with digital environments by enabling a **fluid, adaptive experience across multiple devices and input types**.
 Designed for flexibility, this system allows users to transition effortlessly between platforms while ensuring a consistent and optimized UI experience.
 This is the foundation of **Web4**, where digital environments adapt to users, creating a seamless, immersive experience beyond traditional computing.

 ---